 The law requires service providers to disclose direct or indirect compensation of $1,000 or more prior to the beginning of a plan year, and creates an obligation to update the group about changes in compensation that occur during the year.

 While this new disclosure requirement applies to service providers, including insurance agents and employee benefit plan consultants, it also extends to the plan administrator and plan fiduciaries for ERISA covered plans1.
 For most single employers, the plan fiduciary is considered the employer itself, or a named fiduciary such as the owner or CEO.
 The compensation disclosure requirement applies to all employers sponsoring group health plans, regardless of the size of the plan, including fully insured policies and self-funded arrangements, which includes level-funded plans.

-In other words, if you are a private employer sponsoring a group health plan for your employees, your existing duties to monitor your service providers have now been expanded.
+In other words, if you are a private employer sponsoring a group health plan for your employees, your ongoing responsibilities to monitor your service providers have now been expanded.
 Existing law, under ERISA, maintains that it is the duty of the employer sponsoring the group health plan to ensure that all service provider fees are reasonable and transparent.
-Employers have existing responsibilities to not only monitor their service providers, but initiate a change in service providers if they are paying excessive amounts, or not receiving great service.
+Employers must also initiate a change in service providers if they are paying excessive amounts, or not receiving great service.

 With the passage of the Consolidated Appropriations Act, these existing obligations are now expanded to further require employers to obtain a specific, written disclosure that includes a description of services and information about which service providers are receiving direct or indirect compensation of $1,000 or more for servicing their group health plan.